 And then vintage, always vintage!
 Vintage skis are so classic for the holidays.
 These skis are an old pair I picked up thrifting and I painted them white for versatility.
 I have used these all over our home from the front door to our bookcases in the sunroom.
 And now here in the guest hallway to accentuate this year’s Christmas tree.

-Last year a dear old friend of mine that I grew up with contacted me with the passing of her mother and gifted me this vintage sled along with another pair of green and red vintage skis.
+Last year, a dear old friend of mine that I grew up with contacted me with her mother’s passing and gifted me this vintage sled along with another pair of green and red vintage skis.
 They are such treasures to now have and display at our home here in Vermont.

 And one of my favorite purchases are these vintage blue skates, and look at the box they came in!
 I found these on eBay two years ago.
 Just priceless.
 I think I’m going to move the skates to the front door inside of a wreath with a spotlight on them for the holidays.
 Our door is a nordic blue and will match the figure skates beautifully.